Mocktails

 - How strong is a Shirley Temple?

 - The Shirley Temple is alcohol-free.
-A standard serving contains approximately 224 calories.
+This recipe is estimated to contain approximately 224 kcal.
 Calorie content varies based on the juices, syrups and mixers used.

 - When is a Shirley Temple typically served?